smoczyna/url-converter/README.md

 ### Latest

-I have added swagger documentation to the project.
+I have added swagger API documentation to the project.
 Since I'm not sure if the code is under review now I decided to leave docker container untouched, it doesn't sport Swagger UI then.

 ---